patcolyn/toggle_device/README.md

 Can easily be modified to toggle any device.

-Requires devcon.exe is the user's PATH.
+Requires devcon.exe is the user's PATH, and a shortcut on the desktop pointing to the vbs script.
-Can be acquired from WDK, Visual Studio, Windows SDK, or [extracted for standalone use](https://superuser.com/questions/1002950/quick-method-to-install-devcon-exe).
+devcon can be acquired from WDK, Visual Studio, Windows SDK, or [extracted for standalone use](https://superuser.com/questions/1002950/quick-method-to-install-devcon-exe).